LPN To BSN Programs

-Those who pursue the LPN to BSN program can take their education further with certifications.
-These certifications can provide students with in-depth knowledge in a particular subject or skill.
-Certain certifications can also make an applicant more attractive at hiring time.
+Those who pursue the LPN to BSN program may take their education further with certifications.
+These certifications may provide students with in-depth knowledge in a particular subject or skill.
+Certain certifications may also make an applicant more attractive at hiring time.
 For instance, a nurse who is certified in IV therapy might be seen favorably when applying for a position with a chemotherapy clinic.

 Certifications are available through nursing organizations, employers, hospitals, community colleges and more.
-Certification in long-term care, pharmacology, and IV therapy are just a few examples of the many options available to nurses who complete certifications to enhance their knowledge and career options (napnes.org).
+Certification in long-term care, pharmacology, and IV therapy are just a few examples of the many options that may be available to nurses who complete certifications to enhance their knowledge and career options (napnes.org).

 A final word on the LPN to BSN program